CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/04-built-in-functions.md

----
-lab:
-    title: 'Use Built-in Functions'
-    module: 'Module 4: Using Built-in Functions'
----

 # Use Built-in Functions

 In this lab, you'll use built-in functions to retrieve and aggregate data in the **adventureworks** database.
 For your reference, the following diagram shows the tables in the database (you may need to resize the pane to see them clearly).